 We stopped twice at the sign of Eiger mountain and at the tunnel where we could came out and saw the glacier from the glass window

 When we reached Jungfraujoch we followed the tunnel and then we were free to visit each areas as we like.
 We went straight to the observation tower for outside pictures.
-It was sunny outside and we have a clear view of the mountain.
+It was sunny outside and we had a clear view of the mountain.

 From the observation tower, we went down to the snow fun park as Achita and Fabio wanted to play with snow.
 This park was only open in summer when the weather permits.

-Hubby and Fabio walked ahead to the Monchsjoch Hut and took stunning pictures while Achita and I went to the park to play sledging.
+Hubby and Fabio walked ahead to the Monchsjoch Hut and took stunning pictures while Achita and I went to the park to sledge.
 Later Hubbie and Fabio joined us and they got the special snow vehicle.
 Fabio and Achita also had fun throwing snow balls and lying on the snow

 Tips on Jungfraujoch